satoshipay/api/source/index.html.md

 The widget performs the following tasks:

-* Generate a bitcoin wallet and keep it in users' LocalStorage
+* Generate a bitcoin wallet and keep it in the user's LocalStorage
 * Communicate with SatoshiPay servers
 * Control digital goods on the web page
 * Interact with the user via menus and messages